Ruby1993/Eron-Fraud-Detection-master/Project Summary.md

 POI Feature-POI label(1)
 [‘poi’] (boolean, represented as integer)

+- Number of the people who are labeled as poi: Only 18 people were labeled as poi out of 146 people.

 #### Outliers Issue
 Based on data exploration, there are several outliers I found and will remove,